Official Project Name

 This project aims to protect people and property as well as the remaining fragile marsh from hurricane storm surge in the vicinity of Houma, Louisiana.
 The area has been affected by an extreme deterioration of coastal marshes as a result of saltwater intrusion, land subsidence and the lack of sediment deposits from the Mississippi River and its tributaries.
 This deterioration has led to increased hurricane and storm surge inundation.
 The area is also significantly affected by tides emanating from the Gulf of Mexico.

-Morganza to the Gulf of Mexico, Louisiana was authorized in the Water Resources Development Act (WRDA) of 2007, based on a feasibility report submitted in 2002, prior to development and implementation of post-Katrina design criteria.
+Morganza to the Gulf of Mexico, Louisiana was originally authorized for Federal construction by Section 1001(24) of the Water Resources Development Act (WRDA) of 2007, in accordance with the Reports of the Chief of Engineers dated August 23, 2002 and July 22, 2003.
+In accordance with the Post Authorization Change Report of the Chief of Engineers dated July 8, 2013, Morganza to the Gulf of Mexico, Louisiana was re-authorized by Section 7002(3)5 of the Water Resources Reform and Development Act (WRRDA) 2014.
 In the interest of public safety, and to be consistent with the design policy established for the Greater New Orleans area, the Corps has now incorporated lessons learned from Hurricanes Katrina and Rita into the designs for Morganza to the Gulf.